 Ortona Team Coaches are…

-Coaches working together to help each gymnast, whether they be a WAG, MAG or T&T athlete, in the Ortona Gymnastics Club’s (OGC’s) development and competitive programs to become the best possible gymnast that they can be while keeping true to the Club’s vision, mission and goals.
-Team coaching is to encourage and support all athletes, in all disciplines; celebrate with them in their achievements, inside and outside of the gym.
+Coaches working together to help each gymnast, whether they be a WAG, MAG or T&T athlete, in the Ortona Gymnastics Club’s (OGC’s) development and competitive programs.
+Ortona coaches strive to have each athlete to become the best gymnast they can be, while staying true to the Club’s vision, mission and goals.
+Team coaching encourages and supports all athletes, in all disciplines and celebrates with them in all achievements - inside and outside of the gym.

-Every coach has technical strengths and to incorporate those into team coaching allows the athlete to learn from the best in an event regardless of the athlete’s skill level, or discipline.
-There is no guarantee that any athlete will work exclusively with a specific coach or at the request of a parent/guardian.
+Every coach has technical strengths which they incorporate into their coaching.
+Team Coaching allows athletes to learn from each coach’s individual strength which translates into confidence and success in an event, regardless of the athlete’s skill level or discipline.
+The Team Coaching philosophy does not guarantee that athletes will work exclusively with a specific coach even at the request of a parent/guardian.

-The coaches are assigned to groups by the Technical Gymnastics Programs Director (TGPD) by criteria defined by our program requirements for that year.
-Coach assignments are based on education, coaching experiences, certification level, the TGPD’s assessment of the coaches’ skills, professional growth; and guidelines of various governing bodies for gymnastics in Alberta and Canada.
+The coaches are assigned to groups by the Technical Gymnastics Programs Director (TGPD) using criteria defined by our program requirements for that year.
+Coach assignments are based on education; coaching experiences, certification level, the TGPD’s assessment of the coaches’ skills, professional growth and guidelines of various governing bodies for gymnastics in Alberta and Canada.

-The TGPD role is to manage all OGC team coaches; and is the point of contact between the lines of communication between all disciplines of coaches.
-Further, the TGPD assigns Lead Coaches to training groups.
+The TGPD role is to manage all OGC team coaches and facilitate the communication between all disciplines of coaches.
+The TGPD also assigns Lead Coaches to training groups.